aws-samples/amazon-bedrock-samples/README.md

 ## Getting Started

-To get started with the code examples, ensure you have access to [Amazon Bedrock ](https://aws.amazon.com/bedrock/).
+To get started with the code examples, ensure you have access to [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 Then clone this repo and navigate to one of the folders above.
 Detailed instructions are provided in each folder's README.

 ## Contributing